 The Court of Justice has held that the procedure for dealing with cases before the Commission is an administrative procedure.
-I would refer here to the judgment of 15 July 1970 in Case 45/69, Boehringer Mannheim v Commission [1970] ECR 153, at paragraph 23, where it was held that the procedure before the Commission concerning the application of Article 85 of Treaty is an administrative the EEC procedure, even where it can lead to the imposition of fines.
-This means, as far as the present case is concerned.
-Commission's decision was not unlawful notwithstanding the fact that the members of the Commission themselves did not take part in the hearings but left this task to officials pursuant to Article 9(1) of Regulation No 99/63.
+I would refer here to the judgment of 15 July 1970 in Case 45/69, Boebringer Mannheim v Commission [1970] ECR 153, at paragraph 23, where it was held that the procedure before the Commission concerning the application of Article 85 of Treaty is an administrative the EEC procedure, even where it can lead to the imposition of fines.
+This means, as far as the present case is concerned, that the Commission's decision was not unlawful notwithstanding the fact that the members of the Commission themselves did not take part in the hearings but left this task to officials pursuant to Article 9(1) of Regulation No 99/63.

 Furthermore, the Commission is not a tribunal in the sense in which that term is used in Article 6 of the European Convention for the Protection of Human Rights.
-This point has been made several times by the Court of Justice 7 and it has not been gainsaid by the bodies set up under the Human Rights Convention - see the decision of the European Commission for the Protection of Human Rights of 9 February 1990, 8 in which that body

-In view of the fact - in my view confirmed to some extent by the judgment of the Court of Human Rights in the Öztürk case 10 - that the fines which may be imposed on undertakings pursuant to Article 15 of Regulation No 17/62 do in fact, notwithstanding what is stated in Article 15(4), have a criminal law character, 11 it is vitally important that the Court should seek to bring about a state of legal affairs not susceptible of any justified criticism with reference to the European Convention for addressed itself to a question which formed an offshoot from one of the Pioneer cases.
-9 However, as the Court of Justice expressly emphasized in the said judgments, the Commission is bound to observe the procedural safeguards provided for by Community law.
-It follows, on the one hand, that no institutional claims, that is to say claims relating to the established system. concerning advanced Commission's handling of competition cases but that the Commission - and this is selfevident -- must in any event respect not only the written rules but also the unwritten principles laid down in the case-law of the Court of Justice.
+This point has been made several times by the Court of Justice and it has not been gainsaid by the bodies set up under the Rights Convention - see the Human decision of the European Commission for the Protection of Human Rights of 9 February 1990, in which that body addressed itself to a question which formed an offshoot from one of the Pioneer cases.
+However, as the Court of Justice expressly emphasized in the said judgments, the Commission is bound to observe the procedural safeguards provided for by Community law.
+It follows, on the one hand, that no institutional claims, that is to say claims relating to the established system. concerning advanced the be can Commission's handling of competition cases but that the Commission - and this is selfevident --- must in any event respect not only the written rules but also the unwritten principles laid down in the case-law of the Court of Justice.
 In the Pioneer cases, the Court of Justice considered Article 6(1) of the European Convention for the Protection of Human Rights in connection with an allegation that the decision in those cases was unlawful because the Commission exercised the function of both judge and prosecutor, whilst in the Fedetab cases it addressed the question in connection with alleged infringements of a number of procedural rules.
 The arguments of the undertakings were not accepted in any of the cases.